crash-horror/GeeMeter-Extra/README.md

 	from ".py" to ".pyw".

 Note:

+	The "gee_extra.0.6.2.py" script creates a fixed 400 by 1120 window, which means you need at least 1200 vertical screen resolution on your second monitor.

 	In case you want to run this script on another computer, you just need to change the IP address